Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

     The attribute values are applied from the selected attribute set and updated each time if the selected set changes.

-> [Info] For the *PIM Basic Set* which is predefined by the system, the inheritance settings are read-only.
+> [Info] The inheritance settings may be read-only for attribute sets predefined by the system, for example for the *PIM Basic Set*.

 **Assigned attributes**